maltezfaria/DataFlowTasks.jl/docs/src/examples.md

 - `First call` : the call on a copy of A will compile the function, otherwise the first time you'll run it, you will have false results
 - `Reset environnement` : because of this call, you need to reset the environnement : all DataFlowTasks' stored informations must be cleaned.
 This is done with `resetlogger!()`
 - `GC.gc()` : the garbage collector call is not a necessary step, but if you have a full REPL, the garbage collection might happen during your benchmark.
 The profiling visualization will then highlight it.
--
-!!!!!!
-See common problems to look at the consequences of those steps being forgotten. !!!!!!!!

 ### Task colors : get an idea of the progress